Waves (Charles Lloyd album)

-Waves is an album by jazz saxophonist Charles Lloyd recorded in 1972 by Lloyd and featuring Gábor Szabó, Roger McGuinn and Mike Love.
+Waves is an album by jazz saxophonist Charles Lloyd recorded in 1972 by Lloyd and featuring both jazz musicians like guitarist Gábor Szabó and drummer Sonship Theus together with rock artists including Byrds guitarist Roger McGuinn and members of The Beach Boys.

 Reception

 The Allmusic review by Scott Yanow awarded the album 2 stars and states "This CD reissue is mostly forgettable, finding Lloyd on tenor and flute mostly playing relaxing and soothing solos... most of the music is quite faceless".

-Seattle’s Jive Time Records' Buckley Mayfield's review: "Waves is a testament to Lloyd’s aptitude for adaptability.
+Seattle's Jive Time Records' Buckley Mayfield's review: "Waves is a testament to Lloyd’s aptitude for adaptability.
 He proved that a respected jazz musician could smoothly transition into the precarious freak zone of fusion and hippie rock and create a lasting work—even though too few people realize it.